-To upgrade, you first must make sure you have a backup of everything, the mail, the Groupware database, etc. To be safe, backup the entire /Icewarp/ folder so that you know you have a full backup.
+To upgrade, you first must ensure you have a backup of everything, the mail, the Groupware database, etc. To be safe, backup the entire /Icewarp/ folder so that you know you have a full backup.

 To move to a new server, follow the steps below: